Posts

 Image

 Sometimes students complete surpass all expectations!
 This story is by Anas.
 He has been working on it for over 3 months, completing one chapter each week as part of his ongoing tutoring.
 I think you will be impressed!
 Chapter 1 Butler crashed into Orion’s study.
 “What is it Butler?”
 “It’s… it’s..
 Mrs Fowl.
 She's really sick.”
 Orion pushed past Butler and sprinted up the grand stairs.
-When he reached her bedroom, he realized that his mother’s distinct odour was no longer there .
+When he reached her bedroom, he realized that his mother’s distinct odour was no longer there.
 Instead, it was replaced with a pretty yet sick fragrance.
 Orion slowly entered the bedroom.
 “Mother!
 What is it?”
 Mrs Fowl groaned softly.
 She didn’t reply.
 Orion panicked and was about to rush to his mother’s bedside table and cry on her shoulder when his scientific brain kicked in.
 He approached her and examined her.
 “I’ve never seen this before…” He decided to call his magical fairy friends to help him.
-He started speaking into his hand and then stopped.
-He went a...
+He started speaking into his hand an...

 Image